20 Indian Baby Food Recipes for 1-Year-Old

 How to Cook

-- Melt the jaggery with ½ cup water and dissolve completely.
+- Melt the jaggery with ½ cup of water and dissolve completely.
 Strain the liquid and set aside

 - Pressure cook for four whistles.

 - Once the pressure wears off, add the jaggery water to the mixture, along with ghee, salt and cardamom powder.
-Add half a cup milk as the mixture thickens.
+Add half a cup of milk as the mixture thickens.

-B) Naryal Or Elaneer Payasam
+7.2.
+Naryal or Elaneer Payasam

 Ingredients